-ISSUES & SUPPORTING INFORMATION SOURCES: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Substantially alter the existing drainage pattern of the course of a stream or river or through the ac would: i) Result in substantial erosion or siltation on- or off-site?
-Response: Less Than Significant Impact The project site is relatively flat, with elevations ranging from approximately 1,488 to 1,514 feet above mean sea level (amsl).
+- IS IN SUES & SUPPORTING FORMATION SOURCES: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact c) c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: i) Po Result in substantial erosion or siltation on- or off-site? \square Re sponse.
+Less Than Significant Impact The project site is relatively flat, with elevations ranging from approximately 1,488 to 1,514 feet above mean sea level (amsl).
 There is no evidence of ephemeral, intermittent, or perennial drainages on the project site.
 Construction As described in Section X a) above, temporary soil disturbance would occur during project construction, due to earth-moving activities such as excavation and trenching for foundations and utilities, soil compaction and moving, cut and fill activities, and grading.
 Disturbed soils are susceptible to high rates of erosion from wind and rain, resulting in erosion and sediment transport via stormwater runoff from the project area, which can increase siltation in downstream areas.
 As detailed in Section X a), the project owner would be required to develop a SWPPP by a certified qualified SWPPP developer.
-The required SWPPP would be project-specific and would prescribe site-specific stormwater BMPs which would be intended to minimize or avoid having soil leave the project site, through either stormwater or wind, and thus minimize or avoid soil erosion onsite and siltation in receiving waters.
+The required SWPPP would be project-specific and would prescribe site- specific stormwater BMPs which would be intended to minimize or avoid having soil leave the project site, through either stormwater or wind, and thus minimize or avoid soil erosion onsite and siltation in receiving waters.
 With implementation of a project-specific SWPPP, including proper maintenance and replacement of required stormwater BMPs (as necessary), potential impacts resulting in substantial erosion or siltation on- or offsite would be minimized or avoided, and impacts would be less than significant.
 Operation As detailed in Section X a), the LID BMPs proposed as part of project design would minimize or avoid on- or offsite erosion and siltation by a combination of maintaining drainage patterns, installation of landscaping, and installation of LID BMPs which would prevent most erosion and prevent siltation-laden stormwater from leaving the site.
-Applicable regulations (e.g., the MS4 Permit) and installation of LID BMPs (e.g., site design, retention basins, modular wetlands, and pre-treatment BMPs, etc.), would limit stormwater discharges from the project and would reduce ero Substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or offsite?
-Response: see below iii) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff?
-Response: Less than Significant Impact The project preliminary WQMP, included as Appendix G1 to this document, provides calculations and exhibits to estimate the values for the existing and proposed condition stormwater flows.
-It includes preliminary drawings illustrating the locations of proposed modular wetland.
-The preliminary Hydrology Report, included as Appendix osed pervious areas, propos sed bioretenti on basins, drainage patterns in the proposed condition are similar to the existing condition in terms of the overall drainage direction and that, due to a post-construction increase in impervious areas, the proposed site would generate more flow than under existing conditions.
+Applicable regulations (e.g., the MS4 Permit) and installation of LID BMPs (e.g., site design, retention basins, modular wetlands, and pre-treatment BMPs, etc.), would limit retermover dischapere form the preject ii) Substantially increase the rate or amount of 1) surface runoff in a manner which would result in flooding on- or offsite?
+Re sponse: see below iii) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff?
+Re sponse: Less than Significant Impact The project preliminary WQMP, included as Appendix G1 to this document, provides calculations and exhibits to estimate the values for the existing and proposed condition stormwater flows.
+It includes preliminary drawings illustrating the locations of proposed pervious areas, proposed bioretention basins, and the proposed modular wetland.
+The preliminary Hydrology Report, included as Appendix G2 to this document, determined that the overall drainage patterns in the proposed condition are similar to the existing condition in terms of the overall drainage direction and that, due to a post-construction increase in impervious areas, the proposed site would generate more flow than under existing conditions.
 However, the LID BMPs (a storm drain system that includes 16 vegetated bioretention basins [Areas 1 to 16] and Modular Wetland System [Area 17] proposed by the Preliminary WQMP would mitigate the post-construction increase in peak runoff from the site for the 2-, 5-, 10-, 25-, 50-, and 100-year storm events.